 External Group Sync

 External group synchronization allows you to integrate Conduktor's RBAC system with your LDAP or OIDC source of truth.
-When you map an external group, it will ensure a user is added to the Conduktor platform group at login.
+When you map an external group, it will ensure a user is added to the Conduktor Console group at login.
 This mechanism ensures a user inherits necessary group permissions, and that they are removed accordingly from Conduktor groups if their external membership changes.

 You must first configure SSO to an LDAP or OAuth2.0 identity provider.
 In addition to the properties required for the default configuration, you must also add the relevant group properties.